Welcome to my journaling and death work.

 I arrive to death work as a graduate of Going With Grace’s end-of-life doula training program, a former hospice volunteer at N.C.
 Little Hospice, a member of the Minnesota Death Doula Collaborative, and a grieving human.

-My appreciation for journaling also informs Into the Journal, an interview project that I edit and share on Substack.
+My appreciation for journaling informs Into the Journal, an interview project that I edit and share on Substack.
 It examines how and why people journal, because no two practices are identical.